edoigtrd/edoigtrd/README.md

 Computer science student at Epitech
 -------------------
-> I am interested in Artificial Intelligence and cybersecurity.
+> I like to code stupid things rather than useless
 -------------------

 * 🌍  I'm based in Paris